akraus36/Projects-from-IBM-Data-Science/README.md

 # Projects-from-IBM-Data-Science
-All my projects from the IBM online courses
-All used IBM Watson Studio
+All the ones I did on IBM Watson Studio